TankEngine-ish/space_exploration_full_stack_app/README.md

 ![alt text](<Images/Screenshot from 2024-02-21 17-52-50.png>)

 * At the end I also deployed the app to an EC2 intance via a Docker image I created.
+I have also added a step to upload my work to the docker hub container registry.